SpaceX rocket explosion illustrates Elon Musk's 'successful failure' formula

 Published

-The spectacular explosion of SpaceX's new Starship rocket minutes after it soared off its launch pad on a first flight test is the latest vivid illustration of a "successful failure" business formula that serves Elon Musk's company well, experts said on Thursday.
-Rather than seeing the fiery…
+LOS ANGELES, April 20 (Reuters) - The spectacular explosion of SpaceX's new Starship rocket minutes after it soared off its launch pad on a first flight test is the latest vivid illustration of a "successful failure" business formula that serves Elon Musk's company well, experts said on Thursday.…

 #spacex #elonmusk #superheavy #raport #garrettreisman #nasa #gulfcoaststarbase #tanyaharrison #outerspaceinstitute #martian